 Mitigate the situation

-Once you’ve tracked down the source of the negativity, your next step is to make an effort to appease and repair the situation.
+Once you’ve tracked down the source of the negative business reviews; your next step is to make an effort to appease and repair the situation.
 Do not get defensive or vengeful.
-Be sure to take the discussion offline: The worst thing you can do is battle it out for the entire online world to see.
+Be sure to take the discussion offline.
+The worst thing you can do is battle it out for the entire online world to see.
 Answer your critics with facts, not emotion.
 Offer your best solution and weigh whether or not it’s worth it to give in and make the customer happy or let them walk away angry.

 Do you have a crisis management plan?

-As the situation in Rio shows us, it’s a good idea to have a crisis management plan in place so you can address any public relations issues without skipping a beat.
-Whether or not the crisis is your business’s fault, you need to deal with it complete transparency, explain the situation, and tell your clients and customers what steps you’re taking to fix the problem.
+As the situation in Rio shows us, it’s a good idea to have a crisis management plan in place.
+Enabling you to address any public relations issues without skipping a beat.
+Whether or not the crisis is your business’s fault, you need to deal with it in complete transparency.
+Explain the situation, and tell your clients and customers what steps you’re taking to fix the problem.
 Since you are likely the face of your business, the message needs to come from you.

 Respond in a timely fashion

 When you’re pitching a new client or customer, you wouldn’t dream of delaying a return call or email.
-Unfortunately, many businesses get lazy after the sale is made, which can create a negative impression, especially among customers trying to get in touch with you.
-According to the Consumer Reports National Research Center, the number-one consumer complaint about customer service is not being able to get a person on the phone (75 percent).
-Social media customer service standards are high too: A whopping 60 percent of consumers who reach out to a business on social media expect a response within one hour.
+Unfortunately, many businesses get lazy after the sale is made.
+Which in turn can create a negative impression, especially among customers trying to get in touch with you.
+According to the Consumer Reports National Research Center, 75 percent of consumer complaints are about customer service.
+Specifically about not being able to get a person on the phone.
+Social media customer service standards are high too.
+A whopping 60 percent of consumers who reach out to a business on social media expect a response within one hour.